 - Use space on experiences, not objectives

 - Your resume can only be one page long, so make sure that every line of text counts.
 That usually means letting your experiences and skills speak for themselves instead of repeating them with a resume objective or summary.
+(Unless you’re new to leasing consultation.)

 - Proofread! . . .
 Proofread again!